univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Defines the print server to be used by a UCS system.
 For more information, see :ref:`computers-configure-print-server`.

+.. envvar:: directory/manager/blocklist/cleanup/cron

+   This variable determines how often expired block list entries are searched and removed.
+The value must be in the time format of a crontab entry.
+   For more information, see :ref:`udm-blocklists-expired-entries`.

 .. envvar:: directory/manager/blocklist/enabled

-   Activates the management of blocklist entries in UDM.
-For more information, see :ref:`udm-blocklists-activate`
+   Activates the management of block list entries in UDM.
+For more information, see :ref:`udm-blocklists-activate`.

 .. envvar:: directory/manager/templates/alphanum/whitelist